beet-software/dorm/docs/docs/04-advanced/02-performance.md

 - Firebase `popAll` reads matching models before deleting their keys;
 - MySQL batch writes execute one SQL statement per item inside a transaction;
 - MySQL streams do not perform repeated reads after the initial result;
-- pagination is not handled by the current framework.
+- cursor pagination is not handled by the current framework.

 No benchmark in the project turns these observations into a latency, throughput, memory, or collection-size guarantee.